Skip to main content

 Health benefits of pumpkin for dogs

-Besides being a delicious snack or mealtime addition, pumpkin has a few key nutrients and health benefits.
+Besides being a delicious dog-friendly snack or mealtime addition, pumpkin has a few key nutrients and health benefits.
 This gourd is chock-full of soluble fiber, which can regulate bowel movements and contribute to overall intestinal wellness.
-The fermentation process of fiber in the body also helps “supply energy to cells, stimulate intestinal sodium and water absorption, and lower the pH level of the large intestines” (via AKC).
+The fermentation process of fiber in the body also helps to “supply energy to cells, stimulate intestinal sodium and water absorption, and lower the pH level of the large intestines.” (via AKC).

 How much pumpkin is too much?